carbonbrief/ipcc-authors/README.md

-# ipcc-authors

-*work in progress, please do not share*
+# Where do IPCC authors come from?